-You can register a power of attorney or Court of Protection order with us in 3 ways:
+You can register a power of attorney or Court of Protection order with us in the following ways:

 Step 1 - Get everything ready

-This can either be the original, or a copy which has been certified on each page.
-If you’re submitting a secure digital code, please follow the steps below.
+This can be either the original, or a copy which has been signed and dated on every page by a solicitor (including blank pages).

 To complete the registration, you’ll also need:

 - the personal and contact details of any attorney wishing to be registered